beartype/beartype/README.rst

     adding an additional mandatory runtime dependency to your app.
 In this case, prefer `beartype validators <Tensor Property Matching_>`__.

+Options are good!
+Repeat this mantra in times of need.

 ...PyTorch tensors?
 ~~~~~~~~~~~~~~~~~~~

 You only have two options here.
 We're pretty sure two is better than none.
-Therefore, we give thanks.
+Thus, we give thanks.
 If:

 * You don't mind adding an **additional mandatory runtime dependency** to your
   app: